gdamdam/awesome-decentralized-web/CONTRIBUTING.md

 3. **Alive or stable.** Meaningful activity (commits, releases, community) within the last 18 months, or mature software that is quiet because it is finished — still working and still used.
 Projects that go quiet *after* being listed are not removed; they are marked **Dormant** (see the removal policy below).
 4. **Adopted.** Some evidence people actually use it: a real user community, deployed instances, or roughly 100+ stars.
 This list is not a launch platform for brand-new projects.

+Note: ActivityPub support alone does not qualify a project — otherwise this would become a directory of every CMS with a federation plugin.
+Decentralization must be foundational to the design; for exhaustive Fediverse coverage see the dedicated lists under *Other Related Lists*.

 ## What does not belong here

 These are closed without review, regardless of technical merit: